255MP/mkw-api-docs/lounge/laddertier.md

 # Class
-Endpoint: `/api/ladderclass.php`
+Endpoint: `/api/laddertier.php`

 ## GET
-Returns a list of classes for a specified ladder.
+Returns a list of tiers for a specified ladder.

-Intent: `ladderclass:retrieve`
+Intent: `laddertier:retrieve`

 ### Request